sanatprasad/Image_Processing/README.md

 # Image_Processing

-In this work, we investigated several contrast enhancement methodologies, including Histogram Equalization (HE), Adaptive Histogram Equalization (AHE), Contrast Limited
+In this work, I investigated several contrast enhancement methodologies, including Histogram Equalization (HE), Adaptive Histogram Equalization (AHE), Contrast Limited
 Adaptive Histogram Equalization (CLAHE), and Local Region Stretch (LRS).

 Histogram Equalization (HE) is a simple and effective method that redistributes the pixel intensities in an image, enhancing the overall contrast.